-The College also utilizes grading symbols of + and on the transcript.
+Grading symbols of + and are also utilized.
 A "+" symbol indicates that a course continued beyond the current semester.
 An "" symbol indicates that additional work was required by a student to obtain the specified course grade.

 Grading policies also apply to elective course taken outside of the College of Pharmacy.